 The OTR exam is the certifying exam required for all practicing OTs.
 The NBCOT exam exists to provide entry-level indicators of competence after completing a master’s or doctoral occupational therapy program.
 Passing the NBCOT exam and earning the initial certification is required in all 50 states, Washington D.C. and other U.S. territories.
 In short, if you’re becoming an OT, you will need to pass this exam.
 Picmonic is here for you and helps OTs everywhere study for and pass the NBCOT every day.

 If you are planning to take the NBCOT exam in 2020, first you need to apply for the exam.
 The only requirement to apply for the NBCOT is having completed an occupational therapy degree program accredited by ACOTE.
 Applying for the exam costs $515 if you apply online or $555 if you apply using a paper application.
 Then, you will need to submit your official transcript.
 Once your NBCOT exam application is approved by the NBCOT, you’ll receive an official Authorization To Test letter.
-Then, you’re ready to schedule your exam.
+Then, you’re ready to schedule your exam and start planning your NBCOT exam prep.
 Visit NBCOT.org to set up your account, apply for the NBCOT and schedule your exam.

 We recommend using whatever time you have.
 Yes, you’ve heard of someone who just crammed for two weeks and passed.
 We believe them, too.
 Except we really believe knowledge is about more than passing an exam; it is about knowing how to help your patients for years to come.

 Ideally, you want to give yourself a few months; about eight to ten weeks to adequately study without exhausting yourself.
-Plan to study anywhere between 20 – 25 hours per week during that time.
-We talk about how important it is to make a plan before starting your OT program, and the same is true about preparing for the NBCOT.
+Plan to study anywhere between 20 – 25 hours per week and incorporate allotted time to take a practice test, multiple choice questions, and any strategies relevant to your strengths and weaknesses.
+We talk about how important it is to make a plan before starting your OT program, and the same is true about NBCOT exam prep.
 Make a plan using your exam date as the end and work backwards.
-Then, work that plan.
+Then, work that study plan.

-The good news is that all those friends you made in OT school are probably also studying for the NBCOT exam so study groups continue!
-In all seriousness, studying with peers is a great way to do well on your exam.
+The good news is that all those friends you made in OT school are probably also strategizing their NBCOT exam prep so study groups continue!
+In all seriousness, studying with peers, sharing study guides, and utilizing practice tests are a great way to do well on your exam.
 And, here you are at Picmonic, so you are already on your way to having the best partner available.